stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-### The Vulkan API
+### Aggregated API

-Eventually there will be a large number of API methods (over a hundred) so we group logically related methods into separate interfaces and aggregate into the overall library, for example:
+Eventually there will be a large number of API methods (over a hundred) so we group logically related methods into separate interfaces and aggregate the overall library, for example:

 ```java
 interface VulkanLibraryInstance {